 - 7. A student on a leave of absence is not eligible for the use of any University facilities normally available to registered students.

 - 8. A student on a leave of absence is not eligible for coverage by Yale Health Basic or Yale Health Hospitalization/Specialty Coverage.
 Coverage terminates the day the leave is granted.
 In order to secure continuous coverage through Yale Health, a student must request enrollment in Yale Health Affiliate Coverage and pay the premium prior to the beginning of the term for which the leave is taken.
-If a leave of absence is granted during the term, the student must request Yale Health Affiliate Coverage enrollment within thirty days of the date the leave is granted.
-Applications are available from the Yale Health Member Services Department, 55 Lock Street (203.432.0246), or can be downloaded from the Yale Health Web site (http://yalehealth.yale.edu).
+If a leave of absence is granted during the term, the student must request Yale Health Affiliate Coverage enrollment within thirty days of the date the registrar is notified of the leave.
+Applications are available from the Yale Health Member Services Department, 55 Lock Street (203.432.0246), or can be downloaded from the Yale Health Web site (yalehealth.yale.edu).

 - 9. A student on leave of absence does not have to file a formal application for readmission.
-However, he or she must notify the registrar in writing of his or her intention to return at least eight weeks prior to the end of the approved leave.
+However, the student must notify the registrar in writing of the intention to return at least eight weeks prior to the end of the approved leave.
 In addition, if the returning student wishes to be considered for financial aid, the student must submit appropriate financial aid applications to Yale School of Drama’s financial aid office to determine eligibility.
 For returns from medical leaves of absence, see Medical Leave of Absence below.

-- 10. A student on leave of absence who does not return at the end of an approved leave, and does not request and receive an extension by his or her chair, and the dean, is automatically dismissed from Yale School of Drama.
+- 10. A student on leave of absence who does not return at the end of an approved leave, and does not request and receive an extension by the student’s chair and the dean, is automatically dismissed from Yale School of Drama.

 Personal Leave of Absence